 Founder & Chairman

-Dr. Bernie Mullin is Founder & Chairman of The Aspire Group, globally recognized for innovative strategic consulting, research, and ticketing services.
-Aspire works with many iconic partners to maximize organizational effectiveness, grow revenues and attendance by building an avid and sustainable fan/corporate partner base.
-Under Bernie’s guidance, Aspire has rapidly grown into a company that generates over $200 million annually in revenue and has served 200+ brands and properties across 11 countries on three continents in 17 different sports.
+Dr. Bernie Mullin is Founder & Chairman of The Aspire Group.
+The Aspire Group works with many partners to maximize organizational effectiveness, grow revenues and attendance.
+Aspire does this by building a sustainable fan/corporate partner base.
+Under Bernie’s guidance, the firm has rapidly grown into a company that generates over $200 million annually in revenue and has served 200+ brands and properties across 11 countries and three continents in 17 different sports.

-Aspire’s purpose manifests through the 30+ Fan Relationship Management Centers (FRMCs) currently operating across the USA and Australia.
-Bernie and the Aspire staff have a highly successful track record of reducing fan churn, increasing fan loyalty, growing share of mind, heart, and wallet, and maximizing revenues and attendance while simultaneously reducing operating losses.
+Aspire’s purpose manifests through the 47 Fan Relationship Management Centers (FRMCs) currently operating across the USA.
+Bernie and the Aspire staff have a highly successful track record of reducing fan churn, increasing fan loyalty, growing share of mind, heart, wallet, and maximizing revenues and attendance while simultaneously reducing operating losses.
 This is accomplished through the creation and seamless execution of many of Aspire’s proprietary “Next-Practices” programs that helped produce numerous league and franchise all-time attendance records, record revenue and profit growth, and increased enterprise value.

 Prior to The Aspire Group, Dr. Mullin held the following positions:

-- President/CEO of the Atlanta Hawks (NBA); Atlanta Thrashers (NHL) and Philips Arena (2004-2008) – Bernie inherited an organization losing US $47M per annum, the worst team in the NBA and an NHL team that had never had a winning season.
-In just 4 years, operating losses were reduced by 80%, the Hawks were rebuilt into a team that has now made the playoffs for 10 consecutive seasons, the Thrashers won their division, and Philips Arena enjoyed its most profitable year in its history.
+President/CEO of the Atlanta Hawks (NBA); Atlanta Thrashers (NHL) and Philips Arena (2004-2008) – Bernie inherited an organization losing US $47M per annum, the worst team in the NBA and an NHL team that had never had a winning season.
+In just 4 years, the Hawks operating losses were reduced by 80%, the Thrashers won their division, and Philips Arena enjoyed its most profitable year in its history.
 As a result of this new foundation, the organization was sold 7 years later for over 5 times its acquisition price.

-- SVP Marketing and Team Business Operations for the National Basketball Association (2000-2004) – The league tasked Bernie with creating the world-renowned TMBO (Team Marketing and Business Operations) in-house consulting and best-practice unit, which has now been copied by many sports leagues globally.
+SVP Marketing and Team Business Operations for the National Basketball Association (2000-2004) – The league tasked Bernie with creating the world-renowned TMBO (Team Marketing and Business Operations), in-house consulting and best-practice unit, which has now been recreated by many sports leagues globally.
 TMBO was able to grow attendance for four consecutive years and increase league-wide ticket revenues by $250M per annum after two years of revenue and attendance decline.

 British born, Bernie holds a PhD in Business, MBA and MS Marketing from the University of Kansas and a BA in Business Studies from Coventry University.
 Bernie was also awarded an Honorary Doctorate in Business Administration from Coventry University in England in recognition for his outstanding contributions to the industry.
 Bernie was inducted into the Sport Business Hall of Fame at Robert Morris University in 2012 and the National Association of Collegiate Marketing Administrators (NACMA) Hall of Fame in 1999.
 Mullin has been active in the communities where he has lived, serving on the following boards: YMCA; Make a Wish Foundation; Sports Council and Visitor Convention Bureau.